 C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2023.

 ADMISSION

 Require Recommend Require for Some Consider if Submitted Not Considered

 SAT or ACT Х

 ACT Only

 SAT Only

--
+Has been removed from the CDS.